What is Visual Arts about?

 Big Idea Body:

 Art creates, embodies, cultivates, and shapes cultural forms.
 Making art requires access to authentic learning and representation through active participation.
 It is important to foster respect and understanding of toi Māori and art from diverse cultures.
-Place-based learning demonstrates first hand that the practice of art is always in a context, and established practices, tikanga, forms, and styles are related but not limited to time, place, space, people, ethnicity, culture, technology etc.
+Place-based learning demonstrates first hand that the practice of art is always in a context, and established practices, tikanga, forms, and styles are related but not limited to time, place, space, people, ethnicity, culture and technology.

 Whakapapa - Visual Arts descends from, embodies, and creates forms of cultural expression

 Art creates, embodies, cultivates, and shapes cultural forms.
 Making art requires access to authentic learning and representation through active participation.
 It is important to foster respect and understanding of toi Māori and art from diverse cultures.
-Place-based learning demonstrates first hand that the practice of art is always in a context, and established practices, tikanga, forms, and styles are related but not limited to time, place, space, people, ethnicity, culture, technology etc.
+Place-based learning demonstrates first hand that the practice of art is always in a context, and established practices, tikanga, forms, and styles are related but not limited to time, place, space, people, ethnicity, culture and technology.

 Big Idea Body: